cantab/Patent-Cooperation-Treaty/README.md

 PCT-Receiving-Offices
 =====================

-List of Receiving Offices of the Patent Cooperation Treaty.
+List of Receiving Offices of the Patent Cooperation Treaty, in editable form.

 The most up-to-date list of Receiving Offices may be found in the PCT Fee Table section of the latest PCT Newsletter, at http://www.wipo.int/pct/en/newslett/ (it is difficult to extract this data into plain text, hence this list).